nps23/tomasulo/README.md

 ```
 cmake . -G "Visual Studio 16 2019"
 ```
-3. Open the project by double clicking the generated **Tomasolu.sln** file.
+3. Open the project by double clicking the generated **Tomasulo.sln** file.
 4. Click the **Local Windows Debugger** button in the top right to build and run the project.

 Note: The project should be run from within the VS enviornment.
 Double clicking the exe file from the **Debug\** directory currently does not work.